Five stocks from this sector turned Rs 1 lakh to over Rs 10 lakh in 10 years; do you own any?

-Select stocks from the auto and auto ancillary space have been on a role for the past 10 years.
+Select stocks from the auto and auto ancillary space have been on a roll for the past 10 years.
 They have managed to change the fortunes of investors and market watchers are still bullish on a couple of stocks.
 With a rally of 7,622 per cent, UNO Minda has emerged as the top gainer in the list.
-Shares of the company have soared to Rs 544.25 on November 1, 2022 from Rs 7.05 on November 1 , 2012.
+Shares of the company have soared to Rs 544.25 on November 1, 2022 from Rs 7.05 on November 1, 2012.
 The massive rise indicates that an investment of Rs 1 lakh in the stock a decade ago have would have now turned to over Rs 77 lakh at present.

 UNO Minda (formerly Minda Industries) is an auto ancillary company with products ranging from switches, lighting, alloy wheels, seats and acoustics, among others.
 According to Asian Market Securities, the premiumisation of the auto industry is likely to benefit UNO Minda by growing its kit value along with volume growth.